mathielo/dst-dedicated-server/README.md

 The files listed below are the ones you'll likely be tweaking to customize your server and world to your likes.

-> :point_up: Changing any files **other than the ones listed below** is only advised if you know what you're doing.
+> :rotating_light: Changing any files **other than the ones listed below** is only advised if you know what you're doing.

 ```
 DSTClusterConfig/